MarcRamonMoreno/Radix_Sort/README.md

     Ensure that the CUDA Toolkit is installed on your system.
     Clone this repository or download the source code.

-Compilation

-To compile the program, use the nvcc compiler included with the CUDA Toolkit.
-Example command:

-nvcc -o radix_sort radix_sort.cu

-Usage

-Run the compiled executable and follow the prompts to input the size of the array and its elements.
-Example:

-bash

-./radix_sort

 Code Structure

     plus_scan: A device function for performing an exclusive scan, used in the sorting process.